dashorst/dashboard/README.md

 Setting the path to the root of the project will track all commits done to trunk, tags and branches.
 If you set the path to the `trunk` folder, only commits to `trunk` will be logged.

+### Twitter Integration ###

+	"nl.topicus.onderwijs.dashboard.modules.twitter.TwitterService" : {
+	  "application" : {
+	    "key" : "<application key>",
+	    "secret" : "<application secret>"
+	  },
+	  "topicus_dashboard" : {
+	    "key" : "<key for topicus_dashboard>",
+	    "secret" : "<secret for topicus_dashboard"
+	  },
+	  ... <more feeds>
+	}

+### Weather Integration ###

+The weather module takes local weather from www.wetter.com.
+It needs to know the wetter.com city key to get the weather for.
+This key can be found on wetter.com by searching for the city of choice.
+The key will show up in the URL.
+For Deventer, the key is 'NL0OI0046'.

+To compute the sunrise and sunset times, it also needs the latitude and longitude of the city.
+For the longitude, use positive values for eastward movement and negative values for westward movevent.
+Specify the coordinates in decimal notation.
+For Deventer, the coordinates are: latitude = 52.25 and longitude = 6.2.

+You can use our API key and application name for the wetter.com integration.
+It is also possible to register your own account at wetter.com.

+	"nl.topicus.onderwijs.dashboard.modules.wettercom.WetterComService" : {
+	  "apiKey" : "a810d551e21496e8123b82752c4171d5",
+	  "applicationName" : "topicusdashboard",
+	  "cityKey" : "<wetter.com citykey>",
+	  "latitude" : <latitude>,
+	  "longitude" : <longitude>
+	}